On the Effectiveness of Transfer Learning for Code Search: Related Work

 \section{Related Work}

 The main goal of our work is to show that using transfer learning in the form of pre-trained source code models is beneficial to code search performance.
 While other approaches use more sophisticated models and may even outperform ours, we hope to motivate the use of transfer learning, \eg, by using one of our pre-trained models as a starting point.
-In the following, we list the current state-of-the-art approaches for code search, divided into transformer-based approaches and others.
+In the following, we list the current state-of-the-art approaches for deep learning tailored for code intelligence, \ie, problems involving source code, and a focus on code search.